JRandle23/Python-API-Challenge/README.md

 - You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
 - For max intensity in the heat map, try setting it to the highest humidity found in the data set.

+## Instructions
+- clone repository to local machine
+- once cloaned, open jupyter notebook
+- start with WeatherPy, run cell by cell.
+Once you get to the first scatter plot of "Temperature vs. Time", it may have an error saying "variable today does not exist".
+If that happens, go back and run the first cell again to import datetime again, then scroll down and run the first "Temperature vs. Time" scatter plot again.
+- from there, continue to run each cell in WeatherPy.
+- once WeatherPy is complete, navigate to VacationPy.
+- run VacationPy cell by cell until complete.